emiliano-gandini-outeda/CommitPulse/README.md

 - All repositories starred by the configured GitHub user

 ### Notification Criteria
-- New repositories (previously untracked)
+- New repositories (previously untracked).
-- Repositories with new commits (SHA mismatch)
+- Repositories with new commits (SHA mismatch).
-- Commits with file changes
+- Commits with file changes.

 ## Output

 WhatsApp notifications include:
-- Repository owner and name
+- Repository owner and name.
-- Committer information
+- Committer information.
-- Concise summary of changes (AI-generated)
+- Concise summary of changes (AI-generated).
-- Commit message and main modifications
+- Commit message and main modifications.
-- Direct link to the commit html page
+- Direct link to the commit html page.

 ## Data Privacy